 After all, babies are aware that without food they can`t live.

-Their instincts tell them that they are hungry and see no food, so they’d better call loud to ensure a fast response.
+Their instincts tell them that they are hungry but taste no food, so they’d better call loud enough for a fast response.

 These are surefire signs that your little sweetie is ready to eat.
 This type of cry is also immediately silenced by receiving food…(now enjoy the quiet for a few minutes!)